clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 * The html+mathml format should be preferred, but sometimes we need to preserve layout and prevent tampering (e.g. for assignments).
 * LaTeX does not currently support tagged PDF (at least that I can get to work)
 * A very similar macro system for TeX, called ConTeXt, does support tagging.
-* I am using this to generate homework with and without solutions from the same source file.
+* Can be used in conjunction with Markdown if you do not want to learn ConTeXt.
-* Can be used in conjunction with Markdown if you do not want to learn ConTeXt (however, the basics are easy).
+* You can also use pandoc to convert LaTeX to ConTeXt (about 90% effective)

-It can be a little [tedious to install](https://wiki.contextgarden.net/Introduction/Installation)
+* It can be a little [tedious to install](https://wiki.contextgarden.net/Introduction/Installation) but seems robust.

-The previous example has an accessible template.
+* The previous example has an accessible template.
+The mp3 alternative download does a good job reading these files.

 ### Case 4: Using Quarto